|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Download The Grand South-East Asia Adventure Detailed Itinerary

 This morning, we visit Banteay Srei, ""The Citadel of Women"".
 Tucked away in the countryside, the sandstone carvings are better preserved here than at most temples of Angkor.
-Banteay Srei may be one of the smaller temples but also one of the more impressive one.
+Banteay Srei may be one of the smaller temples but also one of the more impressive ones.
 In the afternoon, we will transfer to the airport for our flight to Phnom Penh, where we will be met upon arrival and transferred to our hotel.
-Overnight in Phnom Penh.

 This morning we leave Phnom Penh by boat as we travel along the Mekong River for our afternoon arrival into Chau Doc, Vietnam.
-We continue to Chan Tho to to relax before dinner.
-Overnight in Chan Tho.
+We continue to Can Tho where we have time to relax before dinner.
+Overnight in Can Tho.

-Day 7: Mekong Delta Boat Journey; Floating Market, Ho Chi Minh City
+Day 8: Mekong Delta Boat Journey, Floating Market, Ho Chi Minh City

 After breakfast we will take a leisurely boat trip to explore the picturesque tributaries of the Lower Mekong Delta (Bassac River).
 Deposits of sediment from the Mekong River formed this rich verdant region.
 We journey to Cai Rang floating markets, which are the liveliest in the region.
 We have lunch in Can Tho at a local restaurant before departing for Ho Chi Minh City (Saigon).
 Overnight in Ho Chi Minh City.

 This morning, we have a walking tour of Hoi An, a UNESCO World Heritage Site.
 Quaint pastel buildings line the streets, interspersed with colorful temples, small art galleries and meandering canals.
 We visit Museum of Trade ceramic, and an ancient Japanese Bridge.
 Lunch at restaurant.

 Today, we drive to Hue.
 Serving as Vietnam's capital from 1802 - 1945, Hue has traditionally been one of the country's cultural, religious and educational centers.
-We stop for lunch at beautiful China Beach and then continue on to the Cham Museum in Danang.
+We stop at Da Nang to visit the Cham Museum.

-Day 11: Perfume River Boat Trip - Royal Tombs
+Day 13: Perfume River Boat Trip - Royal Tombs- Fly to Hanoi

-This morning we continue to explore Halong Bay by boat.
+Today we continue to explore Halong Bay by boat.
 For early risers, the sunrise from the upper deck is a lovely way to greet the day from the water.
-We may see the fishing boats returning after the night fish.
-Disembark at noon and journey back to Hanoi for lunch and a few more sites including Hoan Kiem Lake, Ngoc Son Temple and the Hanoi Opera House.
-Tonight, we have dinner at a local restaurant and take in a performance of the famous Vietnamese traditional water puppet show, followed by dinner at a local restaurant. .
+Disembark at noon and journey back to Hanoi for lunch.
+This afternoon, we will enjoy a performance of the famous Vietnamese traditional water puppet show, followed by dinner at a local restaurant. .

 Luang Prabang is known as a Mecca for Theravada Buddhism and has about 80 monasteries with approximately 1200 monks.
 For those who would like to experience the monks going on a 6 AM alms-round, your tour leader will be more then happy to organize this with offerings of rice for you to give to the monks as they walk by in a straight line.